 d) Structures that have suffered substantial damage will also qualify for assistance to mitigate against future losses and to comply with local building and zoning codes to address future flood risk.
 Based on recent federal guidance (Federal Register Notice 81 FR 5989, published on November 21, 2016), the State will require that buildings elevated with CDBG-DR dollars adopt standards using the best available flood elevation data plus freeboard, a factor of safety specified in the Building Code.
-The State's intention is to utilize Flood Insurance Rate Maps (FIRMs) when they are issued and to require that projects funded with CDBG-DR meet FIRM elevation plus freeboard, a factor of safety specified in the Building Code. e) The owner of the property must agree to rent the unit according to the affordability requirements set forth below for a period of 3 years after reconstruction, rehabilitation or replacement as secured through a recorded use restriction or other mechanism (e.g. forgivable promissory note or lien) to ensure that rental housing remains affordable for the stated period of time.

-f) If located in a flood plain, the applicant must acquire flood insurance and comply with obligations to notify future owners of flood-insurance requirements.
-Owners of rental properties will be responsible for flood insurance.
+The State's intention is to utilize Flood Insurance Rate Maps (FIRMs) when they are issued and to require that projects funded with CDBG-DR meet FIRM elevation plus freeboard, a factor of safety specified in the Building Code. e) The owner of the property must agree to rent the unit according to the affordability requirements set forth below for a period of 3 years after rehabilitation of replacement as secured through a recorded use restriction or other mechanism (e.g. forgivable promissory note or lien) to ensure that rental housing remains affordable for the stated period of time. f) If located in a flood plain, the applicant must acquire flood insurance and comply with obligations to notify future owners of flood-insurance requirements.